 Loosely tensioned chain can cause unexpected accidents and lead to excessive bar and chain wear.
 Always check before use.

 2. To Adjust:

-- a) Loosen clutch cover nuts

-(2 pieces) about one turn.

-- b) Turn slide screw with screw driver.
+b) Turn slide screw with screw driver.
 Turn to right (clockwise) to tighten, and left (counter-clockwise) to loosen.